When sending money to Sudan from Australia, you get various options. Do you know which one works best for you?

 Tips for picking up cash in Sudan

-The Australian Government’s Department of Foreign Affairs and Trade advises Australians to reconsider their plans of travelling to Khartoum.
-It also suggests against travelling to any other part of Sudan.
+The Australian Government’s Department of Foreign Affairs and Trade advises Australians to reconsider their plans of travelling to Khartoum or any other part of Sudan.

-After the formation of South Sudan, the Sudanese Government announced issuance of new banknotes.
-This saw the withdrawal of some older versions.
+After the formation of South Sudan, the Sudanese Government announced issuance of new banknotes and withdrew some older versions.
 As a result, when you collect money from a cash pickup centre or when you exchange money, make sure you receive valid banknotes.

-What are the steps to send money to Sudan?
+What are the steps for sending money to Sudan?

 The steps involved and details you have to provide when sending money to Sudan depend on the method you choose.